-A Beginner's Guide to Coverdell ESA
+A Beginner's Guide to the Coverdell ESA

-What is a Coverdell Account ESA?
+What Is a Coverdell ESA?

 The account allows up to $2,000 per year in after-tax contributions to be made in a child’s name.
 These contributions grow tax-deferred and may be withdrawn tax-free for qualified educational expenses.